 Plagiarism will not be tolerated.
 Each student is to do their own homework and papers.
 If one student plagiarizes another's work, it is grounds for an "F" or zero credit on the homework and an "F" in the class.

-Use proper referencing such as MLA for the memos and APA for the final project.
-Please review the online discussions regarding the use of each.
+Use proper citations such as MLA for the memos and APA for the final project.